The Rush To Publish

 Prepare your manuscript for publication and test it with a program such as Calibre and load it up onto your Kindle or iPad and read your book as your readers will.
 For POD, prepare the pdf version and check it carefully for pagination and font styles.
 Now, ready?
 No, do not publish.

 Find some beta readers to read your finished book on their Kindle or iPad or whatever e-reader they have.
-Wait for their feedback, and act on it and make any necessary changes you think will make your book better.
+Wait for their feedback, act on it and make any necessary changes you think will make your book better.
 Do not publish.

-Prepare your manuscript again with Calibre, then read your book again, just one last time and be proud of how fantastic it is.
+Prepare your manuscript again with Calibre, then read your book again, just one last time, and be proud of how fantastic it is.

 And know that you have given your book the care and attention it deserves and will enhance your reputation as a writer and self-publisher.